DoktorSAS/PlutoniumIW5Mapvote/mod/readme.txt

  1) Compile the mod with the zonetool
  2) Copy the Compiled mod.ff file in your Directory %localappdata%\Plutonium\storage\iw5\mods\YOURMODNAME (Exemple: ..\mods\mapvote, ..\mods\funserver)
+ 3) Create the .iwd file with .iwi images in the images folder and put in in your Directory %localappdata%\Plutonium\storage\iw5\mods\YOURMODNAME (Exemple: ..\mods\mapvote, ..\mods\funserver)
- 3) Copy the Content of the mapvote.cfg in your .cfg (Exemple: server.cfg, dedicated_mp.cfg, dedicated.cfg, etc ) file that manages the Server.
+ 4) Copy the Content of the mapvote.cfg in your .cfg (Exemple: server.cfg, dedicated_mp.cfg, dedicated.cfg, etc ) file that manages the Server.
- 4) Edit the Dvars to setup the Server, many Dvars are only for Aesthetic Parameters. set the Dvar mv_maps to decide the maps that will be shown in mapvote, Example: set mv_maps "mp_favela mp_rust mp_terminal_cls mp_alpha mp_bootleg mp_bravo mp_carbon mp_dome mp_exchange mp_hardhat mp_interchange mp_lambeth mp_mogadishu mp_paris mp_plaza2 mp_radar mp_seatown mp_underground mp_village"
+ 5) Edit the Dvars to setup the Server, many Dvars are only for Aesthetic Parameters. set the Dvar mv_maps to decide the maps that will be shown in mapvote, Example: set mv_maps "mp_favela mp_rust mp_terminal_cls mp_alpha mp_bootleg mp_bravo mp_carbon mp_dome mp_exchange mp_hardhat mp_interchange mp_lambeth mp_mogadishu mp_paris mp_plaza2 mp_radar mp_seatown mp_underground mp_village"
     set the dvar mv_enable to 1 if you want have it active on your server.